oasis-tcs/idpf-specification/idpf_specification.md

 - Piggybacked to an interrupt enablement operation using GLINT_DYN_CTL (i.e. when setting the INTENA flag).
   - This option is supported only when VIRTCHNL2_CAP_INTR_SW_INTR_WITH_INTENA feature is negotiated.
-  - SW can use this option only when operation occurs when interrupt is disabled ~~and not~~ or when interrupt is in NO_INT_MODE.
+  - SW can use this option only when operation occurs when interrupt is disabled or when interrupt is in NO_INT_MODE.
   - When using this option SW must clear the GLINT.INTENA_MSK flag.
 - As an individual operation using GLINT_DYN_CTL.
   - This option is supported only when VIRTCHNL2_CAP_INTR_SW_INTR_INDV feature is negotiated.
-  - SW must not use this option when the interrupt is in NO_INT_MODE.~~and only when it does not change the interrupt state.~~
+  - SW must not use this option when the interrupt is in NO_INT_MODE.
   - When using this option SW must set the GLINT.INTENA_MSK flag.

 When neither VIRTCHNL2_CAP_INTR_SW_INTR_INDV nor